arribass/Salesforce-Notes/AI/Specialist/AISpecialist.md

 - For most questions, you can easily eliminate one incorrect answer.
 While the passing score is high, this helps balance the difficulty.
 - Some questions have two very close answer options, designed to confuse you—so pay attention!
 - **Einstein Trust Layer** and **Sales and Service features** are areas where you can easily score well if you’ve studied the Trailheads properly.

-1: The exam has 60 Questions, with each question have three answers passmark is 73%

-2: The exam is heavily weighted to the prompt builder

-3: Lot of questions about the actual names of solutions

-4: Some questions about Hyperparamaters for models

-5: Difficulty level of exam: Hardier that AI associate but a bit easier than data cloud consultant.

-6: Understand the Standard Co-Pilot Actions

-7: Understand what the different groundings are

-8: Understand the different prompt templates and when to use.

-9: There were a few weird questions about using Rest, Soap or Metadata API.

 ## Einstein Trust Layer